datacarpentry/astronomy-python/_episodes/06-photo.md

 more advanced rendering with LaTex can be done with the `usetex` option in `rcParams` which we will discuss in Episode 7.

-In the next episode we are going to make this plot a lot, so it makes sense to put the commands to make the spatial plot of the stars we selected based on proper motion and photometry.
+In the next episode we are going to make this plot several more times, so it makes sense to make a function.
 As we have done with previous functions we can copy and paste what we just wrote, replacing the specific variable `winner_df` with the more generic `df`.

 ~~~